RyanBijkerk/logitblog-website/_posts/2021-06-30-loadgen-automation-using-powershell.md

 tags: [LoadGen, PowerShell, Code]
 image: assets/images/posts/2021-06-30-loadgen-automation-using-powershell/loadgen-automation-using-powersehll-feature-image.png
 ---
-Automation is key when performance a lot of LoadGen tests.
-Using the automation ensure consistency and reduces time.
-At GO-EUC automation is heavily used to continuously execute LoadGen performance tests based on schedule.
-This blog post provides some of the GO-EUC logic that can start and monitor a LoadGen test using PowerShell.
+Automation is key when performing a lot of LoadGen tests.
+Using the automation ensure consistency and will reduce time.
+At GO-EUC automation is heavily used to continuously execute LoadGen performance tests.
+This blog post will share how to start and monitor a LoadGen test using PowerShell.

 ## What is LoadGen?
 For those who are not familiar with LoadGen, let's first start introducing it.